SaswatPadhi/saswatpadhi.github.io/_publications/pldi2020_hanoi.md

 The algorithm is parameterized by an example-based synthesis engine and a verifier, and we prove that it is sound and complete for first-order modules over finite types, assuming that the synthesizer and verifier are as well.
-We implement these ideas in a tool called =sc^Hanoi^sc=, which synthesizes representation invariants for recursive data types.
+We implement these ideas in a tool called _Hanoi_{:.small-caps}, which synthesizes representation invariants for recursive data types.
-=sc^Hanoi^sc= not only handles invariants for first-order code, but higher-order code as well.
+_Hanoi_{:.small-caps} not only handles invariants for first-order code, but higher-order code as well.
-In its back end, =sc^Hanoi^sc= uses an enumerative synthesizer called Myth and an enumerative testing tool as a verifier.
+In its back end, _Hanoi_{:.small-caps} uses an enumerative synthesizer called Myth and an enumerative testing tool as a verifier.
-Because =sc^Hanoi^sc= uses testing for verification, it is not sound, though our empirical evaluation shows that it is successful on the benchmarks we investigated.
+Because _Hanoi_{:.small-caps} uses testing for verification, it is not sound, though our empirical evaluation shows that it is successful on the benchmarks we investigated.

 ###### BibTeX Citation